jeremiahogutu/javascript-essentials/README.md

 #ANONYMOUS FUNCTION

 Anonymous functions don't have names, so they need to be tied to something, a variable, or an event, or something similar to run.

+#Const

+const can't be changed once defined

+#let

+let is a block scope variable.If you want to limit the scope of a variable to just one code block, use let.

+#<var>

+If you need a general global or local variable, use var.